News | Remington Davis

 The best outcomes are achieved when a high-performing CRO and a patient-centric trial site collaborate seamlessly.
 A CRO can implement data-driven strategies, but without an engaged participant base and high-quality site data, vaccine clinical trials may falter.

 At Remington-Davis, we pride ourselves on being a site that sponsors and CROs trust to deliver reliable, high-quality trial results.
-With over 30 years of experience, we’re committed to participant retention, flexible operations, and creating a welcoming environment that maximizes trial success.
+With over 30 years of experience in trial management, our team is committed to participant retention, flexible operations, and creating a welcoming environment that maximizes trial success.

 Together, we can accelerate the regulatory approval of vaccines, curb the spread of acute diseases, and improve public health across a global network.